longnguyencircle/centre-tokens/README.md

 yarn deployContracts --network {development, testnet, mainnet}
 yarn blacklistSeed --network development

+// When you deploy the contract for the first time, it will give you address for the FiatToken Proxy
+// which you can use as the PROXY_CONTRACT_ADDRESS
 // Ensure that PROXY_CONTRACT_ADDRESS and MINT_ALLOWANCE_UNITS_PROD/STG
 // are properly set in config.js.
 yarn minters --network {development, testnet, mainnet}